Let me tell you a story of Scrum methodology in agile, and why it’s not for you.

 2. Unstable teams

 What happens to Scrum when a Scrum team is not dedicated?
 Well, pretty much nothing works as planned.
-The ceremonies can’t take place and they are the core engine for adaptation and empirical process control.
+The ceremonies can’t occur, and they are the core engine for adaptation and empirical process control.
 The focus is not there.
 Transparency is hard to maintain.
-Overburden goes bananas.
+Overburden goes wild.

 Not working.
 If you are in that 1% of organizations that really (I still don’t buy it) can’t focus the team, use something else.